Embrace the Power and Spirit of Philanthropy

 The Westminster Ingleside Foundation works to assist residents who have outlived their resources and to fund special projects and programs that enhance the lives of our residents.
 You can help build our resources through a general gift to the Foundation itself or designate a gift to a particular community.
 There are many ways to be part of this tradition of giving and caring.

-Gifts of cash are often the most popular form of contribution.
-Cash gifts can memorialize a loved one or honor a special person.
+Gifts of cash are often the most popular form of contribution, and can memorialize a loved one or honor a special person.
 Cash is a convenient form of giving and, when itemized on your tax return, is deductible for federal income tax purposes.
 Please make check donations payable to Westminster Ingleside Foundation.

-Receive fixed, tax advantaged income for life as well as a substantial charitable income tax deduction through the Foundation’s Charitable Life Income program.
+Receive fixed, tax advantaged income for life as well as a substantial charitable income tax deduction through the Foundation’s Charitable Life Income Program.
 Rates are based on the age(s) of the participant(s) with rates as high as 8.6%.
 You can utilize cash, stock, and many other assets including a portion of your refundable entry fee.
-For more information, please contact Doug Myers, President & CEO at email@example.com or by calling 301-407-2068.
+For more information, please contact Doug Myers, President & CEO at email@example.com, or 301-407-2068.

 You can make an immediate, tax-free gift by transferring up to $100,000 directly from your traditional IRA or Roth IRA to Westminster Ingleside Foundation.
-(Other qualified retirement plans, such as 401(k)s and 403(b)s, are not eligible.)
 You must be at least 70½ years old to take advantage of this opportunity.
-Learn more.
+Other qualified retirement plans, such as 401(k)s and 403(b)s, are not eligible.

 Westminster Ingleside Foundation